pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 - **CurrentTrackPosition:** While the audio is playing, this property is used to store the current position in seconds.
 - **CurrentVolume:** This property sets the volume.
 - **Playlist:** This property represents our playlist.
-- **CurrentTrack:** This property represents currently selected track in our playlist.
+- **CurrentlySelectedTrack:** This property represents currently selected track in our playlist.
+- **CurrentlyPlayingTrack:** This property represents currently playing track in our playlist.
 - **PlayPauseImageSource:** This property sets either play or pause images depending on whether the audio is playing or paused to our play button.

 ### NaudioWrapper